 Thanksgiving Rice

 Bring a delicious but unexpected side dish to your table by making this Thanksgiving Rice packed with veggies, dried fruit, nuts and herbs.
-Naturally gluten free and can be made vegetarian.
+Bonus: it can be made vegetarian and is naturally gluten-free.

 “Made this for Thanksgiving this year.
 Absolutely delicious.
 So easy to bake in the oven.
 Was perfect at 50 minutes.”